Allergic2Bulletz/startup/notes.md

 Sync rule:
 Every user client auto syncs on start
 Every action triggers an evaluation: which user and client sent it?
 For every connected client belonging to that user that does not match the action-provider, force a sync

+Server sends commands, deciphered by the wsClient. wsClient provides a list of commands to the useXXXXX hooks.
+Commands are stored in a special array with a semaphore to prevent race conditions. useXXXX hooks analyze the latest command on the list and execute it if they're responsible for that command.
+Pop the command at the end and reset the semaphore.